ankamsarav/node-rest-template/README.md

 - Open a terminal (command line) window

-- Type `npm install -g node-inspector node-gyp gulp`
+- Type `npm install -g node-inspector node-gyp gulp bunyan`
     - node-gyp is required for `npm install` to succeed
+    - bunyan is required for displaying the application log in a human readable format

 - Clone this repo

-- Make sure that `server/common/orm.js` has the correct database parameters
+- Make sure that `server/infrastructure/orm.js` has the correct database parameters

 ## Quick Start
 Run the application locally: